 But understand that "just barely good enough" doesn't imply mediocrity; it means efficiency—getting things done without unnecessary delay.
 Let's recognize that pursuing perfection can be a never-ending cycle, while tangible progress brings real-world benefits, improvement, and growth.

-• Release Early, Release Often On creating continuous feedback loops that faster deliver maximum value and more stable and reliable products.
+Release Early, Release Often On creating continuous feedback loops that faster deliver maximum value and more reliable outcomes.